locationtech/geotrellis/docs/guide/core-concepts.md

 /** Here's an array we'll use to construct tiles */ val myData = Array(42, 1, 2, 3)

-/** The GeoTrellis-default integer CellType */
+/** The GeoTrellis-default integer CellType
+ *   Note that it represents `NoData` values with the smallest signed
+ *   integer possible with 32 bits (Int.MinValue or -2147483648).
+ */
 val defaultCT = IntConstantNoDataCellType val normalTile = IntArrayTile(myData, 2, 2, defaultCT)

-/** A custom, 'user defined' NoData CellType for comparison; we will treat 42 as `NoData` for this one */ val customCellType = IntUserDefinedNoDataValue(42) val customTile = IntArrayTile(myData, 2, 2, customCellType)
+/** A custom, 'user defined' NoData CellType for comparison; we will
+ *   treat 42 as NoData for this one rather than Int.MinValue */
+val customCellType = IntUserDefinedNoDataValue(42)
+val customTile = IntArrayTile(myData, 2, 2, customCellType)

-/** We should expect that the first tile has the value 42 at (0, 0) because Int.MinValue is the GeoTrellis-default `NoData` value for integers */ assert(normalTile.get(0, 0) == 42)
+/** We should expect that the first (default celltype) tile has the value 42 at (0, 0)
+ *   This is because 42 is just a regular value (as opposed to NoData)
+ *   which means that the first value will be delivered without surprise */ assert(normalTile.get(0, 0) == 42)
 assert(normalTile.getDouble(0, 0) == 42.0)

 /** Here, the result is less obvious.
-Under the hood, GeoTrellis is inspecting the value to be returned at (0, 0) to see if it matches our custom `NoData` policy and, if it matches (it does), return Int.MinValue (no matter your underlying type, `get` on a tile will return an `Int` and `getDouble` will return a `Double`.
+Under the hood, GeoTrellis is
+ *   inspecting the value to be returned at (0, 0) to see if it matches our
+ *   `NoData` policy and, if it matches (it does, we defined NoData as
+ *   42 above), return Int.MinValue (no matter your underlying type, `get`
+ *   on a tile will return an `Int` and `getDouble` will return a `Double`).
+ *

-The use of Int.MinValue and Double.NaN is a result of those being the GeoTrellis-blessed values for NoData - below, you'll find a chart that lists all such values in the rightmost column */ assert(customTile.get(0, 0) == Int.MinValue) assert(customTile.getDouble(0, 0) == Double.NaN)
+ *   The use of Int.MinValue and Double.NaN is a result of those being the
+ *   GeoTrellis-blessed values for NoData - below, you'll find a chart that
+ *   lists all such values in the rightmost column
+ */
+assert(customTile.get(0, 0) == Int.MinValue)
+assert(customTile.getDouble(0, 0) == Double.NaN)
 ```

+A  point which is perhaps not intuitive is that `get` will *always*
+return an `Int` and `getDouble` will *always* return a `Double`.
+Representing NoData demands, therefore, that we map other celltypes'
+`NoData` values to the native, default `Int` and `Double` `NoData`
+values. `NoData` will be represented as `Int.MinValue` or `Double.Nan`.

 **Why you should care**